-Use your phone as little as possible.
-The less information about you that an agency has, the better.
-Inform them that it is your policy to deal with all matters in writing.
+If Cach LLC calls you, inform them that it is your policy to deal with all matters in writing.
 Then hang up after requesting a letter containing the original debt details.
 Send them a cease and desist letter if they keep calling.

 A cach LLC is a collection agency that will use aggressive tactics to get you to pay the late fees on your debt.

 Consumers, however, are protected by institutions such as the Consumer Financial Protection Bureau.
-If this doesn't work and you want to take a more proactive strategy, hire an attorney who has dealt with similar issues before.